thatcherfreeman/utility-dctls/README.md

 ### Parameters
 **Exposure (Stops)**: Exposure compensation to make in stops.

+## Merge Adjacent Fuse
+Simply sticks the foreground image to be adjacent to the background image, really quickly so that it doesn't require any work or the necessary three or four nodes.
+You can choose what direction the two images are concatenated.

 ## MTF Curve Fuse
 This is a higher quality version of the MTF Curve DCTL.
 Here, we provide 5 frequency bands in which the lower end number of line-pairs per mm can be specified, and the computation of the frequency bands is done in a higher quality way.
 Importantly, this Fuse requires that your input image is a Float16 or Float32 type image, and it works best on a Log state image.
 I do not recommend using it with a Linear state image, and I would also recommend clamping the input to be non-negative.
 This Fuse works using several different discrete frequency bands rather than via a fourier transform, but it largely gives good looking results regardless.